+The Northeast Economic Development Region faced the COVID-19 National Health Emergency in 2020 and 2021 and the workforce boards came up with ways to adapt their service delivery models.
+The LWIAs abided by federal, state, and local health guidelines and procedures.
+LWIAs experienced temporary closing of in-person services and moved to virtual service delivery.
+The LWIAs completed Local Reopening Plans for American Job Centers and utilized the Governor's "Restore Illinois" checklist.
+The Reopening Plans discussed open by appointment only, use of masks and social distancing, and instituting referral systems to assist clients to partners.
+Partners were often off site and saw return to in-person work late 2020 or within 2021, depending on the partner and LWIA.
+Additional details will be mentioned throughout this chapter.
 The Region has developed important points of coordination that provide ongoing opportunities to deploy integrated strategies in the Region.
 One is the Northern Illinois Workforce Coalition that convenes quarterly meetings of the Community College Presidents and Local Workforce Board Directors.
 The coalition was originally formed as a result of the CSSI sector work; the partnership was formalized 6 years ago.
 The coalition has joined together for grant applications, shared information and coordinated individual and business services throughout the Region.

-As described in Chapter 1, the Workforce Partners of Metropolitan Chicago is the coalition of Local Workforce Boards developed nearly 15 years ago that is the platform for developing many of the NEEDR's sector strategies.
-The collaboration recently changed its name to make it inclusive of all partners and will expand under WIOA to include Title I Administrators from each LWIA and provide a forum as coordinated planning with core partners is needed.
+As described in Chapter 1, the Workforce Partners of Metropolitan Chicago (WPMC) is the coalition of Local Workforce Boards developed nearly 15 years ago that is the platform for developing many of the NEEDR's sector strategies.
 The Workforce Partners of Metropolitan Chicago undertakes join grant applications, project coordination and information sharing.
+Providing services during the COVID-19 National Health Emergency was one of WPMC's regional initiatives.
+The WPMC discussed customer and workforce center pivots, which was a major activity in 2020.
+The WPMC also prioritizing data to make COVID-19-related changes and congressional outreach about effects to funding.